Myanmar's ousted Suu Kyi jailed for four years, critics scorn junta | Politics

 - Myanmar

-A court in military-ruled Myanmar jailed deposed leader Aung San Suu Kyi for four years on Monday on charges of incitement and breaching coronavirus restrictions, a source familiar with the proceedings said, in a case that critics dismissed as a farce.
+A court in military-ruled Myanmar jailed deposed leader Aung San Suu Kyi for four years on Monday on charges of incitement and breaching coronavirus restrictions, said a source following proceedings in a case that critics described as "farcical".

 President Win Myint was also sentenced to four years in prison, the source, who spoke on condition of anonymity, said, as the court delivered its first verdicts in numerous cases against Suu Kyi and other civilian leaders detained by the military in a coup on Feb.
 1. Myanmar has been in turmoil since the coup against Suu Kyi's democratically elected government sparked widespread protests and raised international concern about the halt to tentative political reforms following decades of military rule.